osg-htc/user-school-2023/docs/materials/htcondor/part2-ex1-files.md

     print '%8d %s' % (words[word], word)
 ```

-1. Save the Python script in a file named `freq.py`.
+1. Create and save the Python script in a file named `freq.py`.
 1. Download the input file for the script (263K lines, ~1.4 MB) and save it in your submit directory:

         :::console
         username@ap1 $ wget http://proxy.chtc.wisc.edu/SQUID/osgschool20/intro-2.1-words.txt

 1. Create a submit file for the `freq.py` executable.
-1. Add a line to tell HTCondor to transfer the input file:
+1. Add a line called `transfer_input_files = ` to tell HTCondor to transfer the input file to the job:

         :::file
         transfer_input_files = intro-2.1-words.txt

     As with all submit file commands, it does not matter where this line goes, as long as it comes before the word `queue`.

-1. Do not forget to add a line to name the input file as the argument to the Python script.
+1. Since we want HTCondor to pass an argument to our Python executable, we need to remember to add an `arguments = ` line in our submit file so that HTCondor knows to pass an argument to the job.
+Set this `arguments = ` line equal to the argument to the Python script (i.e., the name the input file).
-1. Submit the job, wait for it to finish, and check the output!
+1. Submit the job to HTCondor, wait for it to finish, and check the output!

 If things do not work the first time, keep trying!
 At this point in the exercises, we are telling you less and less explicitly how to do steps that you have done before.
-If you get stuck, ask for help in the #intro-to-htc Slack channel.
+If you get stuck, ask for help in the Slack channel.

 !!! note
     If you want to transfer more than one input file, list all of them on a single `transfer_input_files` command,